menu

 Astoundingly, the City Center neighborhood has one of the highest concentrations of divorcees living here than of any neighborhood, a higher concentration than NeighborhoodScout found in 99.8% of U.S. neighborhoods.
 This may be because people living here divorce more often than others, or that divorced people move here after they become divorced.
 If you are divorced, you will be in good company in this particular Quincy neighborhood.

-In addition, one of the unique characteristics of the Quincy City Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.6% of the neighborhoods in America.
+In addition, the Quincy City Center neighborhood stands out for having an average per capita income lower than 99.6% of the neighborhoods in the United States.

 Furthermore, the Quincy City Center neighborhood has a greater proportion of government workers living in it than 97.2% of the neighborhoods in America, according to NeighborhoodScout's exclusive analysis.
 This is a unique feature of this neighborhood, and one that shapes its character.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Quincy City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Quincy City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 67.4% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 The Quincy City Center neighborhood is very unique in that it has one of the highest proportions of one, two, or no bedroom real estate of any neighborhood in America.
 Most neighborhoods have a mixture of home or apartment sizes from small to large, but here the concentration of studios and other small living spaces is at near-record heights.
 With 91.1% of the real estate here of this small size, this most assuredly is a notable feature that makes this neighborhood unique, along with just a handful of other neighborhoods in the U.S. that share this characteristic.